haoxins/haoxins.github.io/archived-2022/cryptography-real-world-1.md

     same series of random numbers being generated.

 * **Public randomness**
+  - `One-to-many`:
-  - *One-to-many*: You want to produce randomness for others.
+  - You want to produce randomness for others.
+  - `Many-to-many`:
-  - *Many-to-many*: A set of participants want to produce randomness together.
+  - A set of participants want to produce randomness together.

-* A *verifiable random function* (**VRF**) generates
 ---

-  verifiable randomness via public key cryptography.
+* A `verifiable random function` (**VRF**) generates verifiable randomness via public key cryptography.
-  To generate a random number, simply use a signature scheme which produces unique signatures
-  (like **BLS**) to sign a seed, then hash the signature to produce the public random number.
+  - To generate a random number, simply use a signature scheme which produces unique signatures (like **BLS**) to sign a seed, then hash the signature to produce the public random number.
-* To validate the resulting randomness, make sure that the hash of the signature is indeed the random number and verify the signature over the seed.
+  - To validate the resulting randomness, make sure that the hash of the signature is indeed the random number and verify the signature over the seed.

-* One popular *decentralized randomness beacon* is called drand and is run in concert by several organizations and universities.
+* One popular decentralized randomness beacon is called drand and is run in concert by several organizations and universities.
 It is available at
   - https://leagueofentropy.com
   - **League of Entropy**:
     Decentralized Randomness Beacon

+---

 * Key derivation with HKDF
   - PRNGs are not the only constructions one can